Azure Boards

 steps:

-With parameters defined, users can select the branch and environment from the Run pipeline dialog.
-This reduces the risk of wrong-branch errors but still requires the user to open the pipeline UI and enter the values manually.
+With this pattern, users select the branch in the Run pipeline dialog and provide any environment value your pipeline expects.
+This reduces wrong-branch errors but still requires the user to open the pipeline UI and enter values manually.

 Option 3: linked work item branch deployment with BranchDeploy

 BranchDeploy is an Azure DevOps Marketplace extension that adds a deploy action to Azure Boards work items.
-It resolves the Azure Repos branch linked to the work item and queues your configured pipeline, passing the branch name and environment name as parameters.
+It resolves the Azure Repos branch linked to the work item and queues your configured pipeline with that branch set as the run source.
+If configured, it also passes environment and work item ID values to the pipeline.

 The user never types a branch name.
 BranchDeploy reads the Development links on the work item, confirms the branch and environment with the user, and queues the pipeline run.